AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/drive-content-velocity-for-sites.md

 AEM, is an enterprise-level solution that touches many parts of the company or brand and its effectiveness, as a CMS tool, has upstream dependencies.

 When building out the framework, there are some common paradigms for which you'll need to find the right solution.
 Some of these elements might be challenging, but decisions have to be made—this is why the foundational paradigm above is so important.
-This framework that is being built will be the one that is leveraged to scale across the organization.
+This framework that is being built is the one that is leveraged to scale across the organization.

 Here are four milestones to build out during the execution phase:

 1. **Define the foundations of your organizational global taxonomy.**

-    When we talk about taxonomy we are not just referencing the folder structure, but rather an understanding of who will be authoring what and when.
+    When we talk about taxonomy we are not just referencing the folder structure, but rather an understanding of who is authoring what and when.
 Additionally, we will need to consider the [different permission](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/requirements/role-based-permissions.html?lang=en) structures that will need to be architected for each type of author.

     At this point, consider whether you want a centralized governance model or a decentralized one.On one hand, a centralized governance model creates a consolidated taxonomic strategy offering tighter quality control and process insights that would be impossible, or at the very least difficult in a decentralized framework.

     On the other hand, a centralized model, especially if coming from an authoring experience that is currently overly flexible, may be too big a hurdle for the team.
 The structure must allow for common language and regional differentiators as well as practices around quality control.
-Additionally, there may be less autonomy for each facet of the authoring experience--that is, only certain authors will be allowed to work on specific groups of pages and only limited authors have editable permissions.
+Additionally, there may be less autonomy for each facet of the authoring experience--that is, only certain authors are allowed to work on specific groups of pages and only limited authors have editable permissions.

-    Although initially a centralized mode of governance may seem slower, in the end, with the process insights gathered, and the transparent accountability across business users that is instigated, the overall trajectory will be quicker.
+    Although initially a centralized mode of governance may seem slower, in the end, with the process insights gathered, and the transparent accountability across business users that is instigated, the overall trajectory is quicker.

     The decision on which direction to go will ultimately depend on the overall strategic goal of the organization.
 It may come down to choosing between enhanced flexibility for business users or a unified experience across brands.
 Aligning on the proper model is critical for a sound execution.